Tyrese919/Bit-Feeling/README.md

 **Will NOT do**:
-- not adding specific feelings but only sticking with the am i feeling good or bad
+- Not adding specific feelings but only sticking with the am i feeling good or bad

 **Maybe do**:
 - Explenation why you are not doing well after an amount of times in a row
-- keeping track of the amount of checkmarks in a row that have been negative so the teacher gets a warning to help the student
+- Keeping track of the amount of checkmarks in a row that have been negative so the teacher gets a warning to help the student
-- possible web version
+- Possible web version
 - A way to customize your account
 - A way to ask help if you are stuck with your work